 In the past two years, JHI has grown by leaps and bounds in order to meet the ever-growing needs of our community; including assisting those that are homeless.
 The homeless population in Davie County has been overlooked for a long time.
 Families are going through hard times and falling through government program cracks.
 These families are living in multi-family households with unsafe sleeping situations, living in motels, sleeping in their cars, and even residing in tents where ever they can find a vacant space of land.
 When you are faced with the challenge of not knowing where you’re going to sleep at night AND you are hungry, it’s overwhelming.
-Until JHI started the Homeless Prevention Program in 2013, there was no assistance in our county for the homeless.
+Until JHI started the SHiP Program in 2013, there was no assistance in our county for the homeless.
 They had to vacate to neighboring counties to seek shelter because Davie County didn’t have any resources or agencies dedicated to helping this population; mainly because most people thought they didn’t exist.
 They DO exist and slowly but surely, these families are being assisted by JHI in finding permanent shelter…somewhere to call HOME.

 While these families transition to their own home, they need assistance with many different things.
-JHI assists with food and hygiene items, job search, budget building, agency referrals, case management, substance abuse referrals, and counseling.
+JHI assists with hygiene items, job search, budget building, agency referrals, case management, substance abuse referrals, and counseling.
 Until they locate permanent housing, JHI’s home office acts as their mail center, a place to use the phone and receive important messages, and an escape from the harsh weather conditions during the day.
 After they find housing, JHI assists with furniture, clothing, and household items from our in-house thrift store.
 We offer HOPE where it is needed most.

 White, J. B. (2021, May 21).
 Just Hope is More Than a Thrift Shop.
 The Davie County Blog. https://www.daviecountyblog.com/just-hope-is-more-than-a-thrift-shop/